Sayli08/DesignDocumnent/Concept/WhyAndHow.md

 - May be they are folloewing a pattern that was just done with somethinbg very similar
 - You again avoid generating artifact that no one reads and you spend bunch of time really making a nice design doc on

+C.
+- A lot of problems we work on though are really complex than 1/2 Cls